BlackForestPerformance/documentation/admins/services/index.md

 ## NGINX

-[NGINX] is used as a reverse proxy for the Mailcow container.
+[NGINX] is used as a reverse proxy.
 We actually use two NGINX instances.
 One is inside the Mailcow container and the other one is on the host.

 The config of the host NGINX can be found at `/etc/nginx/nginx.conf`.
 (This links to `/etc/nginx/sites-enabled/`, etc.)

+The host NGINX instance will use all the certificates provided by Certbot for each subdomain.

 The config of the Mailcow NGINX can be found at #TODO.